-There are more than 82,000 female members of the AMA.
+There are nearly 90,000 female members of the AMA.

 As an advocate for women’s health, the WPS identifies issues and communicates through a network of women leaders identified by their state or specialty societies to serve in the role of WPS Associate.

 Read highlights from the WPS Annual Business Meeting.
 The WPS Interim Meeting will be held Nov.
 14-15 in San Diego, California.
 Registration for the Interim Meeting will open soon.

 Women in Medicine Month

 Each September, the AMA commemorates the accomplishments of women physicians as well as highlight advocacy related to women physicians and health issues impacting women patients.
 The 2019 theme is "Women in Medicine: Trailblazers, Advocates, Leaders.”

 Visit the Women in Medicine page for more information on key resources and activities, such as the Inspiration Award.

 Do you have an idea for a resolution (DOCX) or want to bring forward an issue for discussion?
 Consider drafting a resolution (DOCX) for consideration by the WPS.
 Submit resolutions to the WPS by March 30 for the WPS Annual Business Meeting and by August 30 for the WPS Interim Business Meeting.

 Learn more about ways to share your expertise on important policy topics by engaging in the online forum and the WPS policymaking committees.

 The WPS represents nearly 90,000 women physicians and medical students.
 All women AMA members are automatically members of the WPS.
 Additionally, male AMA members are welcome to opt-in to become WPS members.